Swapan K. Nath, Ph.D.

 Ph.D., Indian Statistical Institute, Calcutta, India, 1995

-Postdoc, Case Western Reserve University, Cleveland, OH 1995-2000
+Postdoc, Case Western Reserve University, Cleveland, OH, 1995-2000

 Honors and Awards

-1990 Recipient of Indian Statistical Institute (ISI) Fellowship
+Recipient of Indian Statistical Institute Fellowship, 1990

-2006 The Merrick Award for Outstanding Research
+The Merrick Award for Outstanding Research, 2006

 Other Activities